hfzrk/stable-diffusion-webui-reforge-docker/README.md

 The following services will be launched alongside the [default services](https://github.com/ai-dock/base-image/wiki/1.0-Included-Software) provided by the base image.

-### Stable Diffusion WebUI Forge
+### Stable Diffusion WebUI reForge

-The service will launch on port `7860` unless you have specified an override with `FORGE_PORT_HOST`.
+The service will launch on port `7860` unless you have specified an override with `REFORGE_PORT_HOST`.

-You can set startup arguments by using variable `FORGE_ARGS`.
+You can set startup arguments by using variable `REFORGE_ARGS`.

-To manage this service you can use `supervisorctl [start|stop|restart] forge` or via the Service Portal application.
+To manage this service you can use `supervisorctl [start|stop|restart] reforge` or via the Service Portal application.

 >[!NOTE]
 >All services are password protected by default and HTTPS is available optionally.
 See the [security](https://github.com/ai-dock/base-image/wiki#security) and [environment variables](https://github.com/ai-dock/base-image/wiki/2.0-Environment-Variables) documentation for more information.